hpe-storage/co-deployments/helm/charts/hpe-csi-driver/README.md

   - More distributions will be listed as tests are ongoing
 - Recent Ubuntu, CentOS or RHEL compute nodes connected to their respective official package repositories

+Depending on which Container Storage Provider (CSP) is being used, other prerequisites and requirements may apply.

+### HPE Nimble Storage CSP
+- NimbleOS 3.9 or later

 ## Configuration & Installation
 The following table lists the configurable parameters of the HPE-CSI chart and their default values.